 [AD 407] John Chrysostom on Philippians 4:22-23

 He elevated them and strengthened them, by showing that his preaching had reached even to the king's household.
 For if those who were in the king's palace despised all things for the sake of the King of Heaven, far more ought they to do this.
 And this too was a proof of the love of Paul, and that he had told many things of them, and said great things of them, whence he had even led those who were in the palace to a longing for them, so that those who had never seen them saluted them.
 Especially because the faithful were then in affliction, his love was great.
 And those who were absent from each other were closely conjoined together as if real limbs.
-And the poor man was similarly disposed toward the rich, and the rich toward the poor, and there was no preëminence, in that they were all equally hated and cast out, and that for the same cause.
-For as, if captives taken from various cities should arise and come to the same towns, they eagerly embrace each other, their common calamity binding them together; thus too at that time they had great love one toward another, the communion of their afflictions and persecutions uniting them.
+And the poor man was similarly disposed toward the rich, and the rich toward the poor, and there was no preeminence, in that they were all equally hated and cast out, and that for the same cause.
+For as, if captives taken from divers cities should arise and come to the same towns, they eagerly embrace each other, their common calamity binding them together; thus too at that time they had great love one toward another, the communion of their afflictions and persecutions uniting them.

 [AD 370] Gaius Marius Victorinus on Philippians 4:23